Driver Number UK: Where To Find Driver Number On UK Licence

 Driver Number UK

-The driver number UK is the identifier the Driver and Vehicle Licensing Agency (DVLA) uses to track a driver’s licensing record.
-It links your identity to your licence status, penalty points, endorsements, and driving entitlements.
+The driver number UK is the identifier the Driver and Vehicle Licensing Agency (DVLA) uses to connect you to your licensing record: your entitlements, expiry, penalty points, endorsements, and licence status all sit behind that single code.

 - applying for insurance